The role of polarization field terms in a model for a cavity quantum material: Light-matter coupling

 Expressing the fields in the Glauber and Wannier bases, we can determine the form of the coupling which we must introduce to the tight-binding model in the Coulomb gauge.
 Before projection to a low-energy subspace of interest, the Hamiltonian is written in full as

 where $t_{\ell\ell'}$ are the hopping amplitudes,

 are field mode components of the paramagnetic current operator, and the diamagnetic current term can likewise be decomposed as

 For localized electron subsystems, such as atoms or molecules, the Power-Zienau-Wooley (PZW) transformation is often used to transform the Coulomb gauge theory to the multipolar gauge \cite{cohen-tannoudji_photons_1997}.
-An electric dipole approximation, $\lambda\gg d$, is typically made to remove higher-order multipolar interaction terms, resulting in the well-known dipole gauge Hamiltonian.
+An electric dipole approximation (EDA), $\lambda\gg L$ (where $L$ is the size of the matter subsystem), is typically made to remove higher-order multipolar interaction terms, resulting in the well-known dipole gauge Hamiltonian.
 This gauge transformation has since been generalized to periodic systems by performing a site-dependent canonical transformation on the electronic operators~\cite{li_electromagnetic_2020}.
 The transformation extends the Peierls subsitution to quantized cavity fields and the resulting Hamiltonian is known as the multi-center dipole gauge.
 For the purpose of clarity, we refer to this canonical frame as the Peierls gauge throughout this paper to distinguish it from the dipole gauge picture.
 The details of the transformation are given in the passive view in Appendix~\ref{sec:PZW transformation}, which we will also summarise below.

 We begin the transformation by decomposing the matter field onto hybridized Wannier orbitals,